LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Executes after `OnSet` when a player is moved from another class into this one (for example by an admin command).
+Executes after `OnSet` when a player is moved from another class into this one (for example via an admin command).
 The class index the player previously belonged to is provided so you can migrate data or adjust loadouts.

 **Parameters:**